Rajinikanth: Comments on social issues

 In 2002, Rajinikanth undertook a day-long fast to protest the Government of Karnataka's decision to not release Kaveri River water into Tamil Nadu, and announced that he would contribute ₹10 million toward a plan to interlink Indian rivers.
 He met with Indian Prime Minister Atal Bihari Vajpayee and many experts to canvass support for the project.
 His hunger strike was independent of the Nadigar Sangam, who organised their own solidarity protest for the same cause.
 Film director Bharathi Raja lashed out against Rajinikanth, alleging that he is dividing the film industry and saying that he was a "traitor who had a tacit understanding with the Karnataka government".

 In 2008, Rajinikanth took part in a hunger strike organised by the Nadigar Sangam against Karnataka's stance on the Hogenakkal Falls water dispute, during which he gave a speech against politicians in Karnataka.
 It led to the state announcing a ban on him and his film Kuselan (2008).
 The ban was lifted after Rajinikanth appeared on TV9 Kannada and issued an apology for his speech.
 He later thanked the Government of Karnataka for lifting the ban and allowing the film's release in the state.
 The apology and subsequent gratitude towards Karnataka led to strong reactions from Nadigar Sangam members R. Sarathkumar, Sathyaraj and Radha Ravi, who called the apology a disgrace to Tamils and opined that his speech never provoked the sentiments of the Kannada people.
 Rajinikanth's support toward fellow actor Ajith Kumar, who in 2010 condemned the forceful inclusion of Tamil cinema personae in political affairs, broke into a controversy.

 In 2020, Rajinikanth quoted a 2017 article from Outlook, which reported that Dravidar Kazhagam founder Periyar E. V. Ramasamy garlanded the idols of Hindu deities Rama and Sita with footwear at an atheist rally in 1971.
 His remarks were criticized by supporters of Periyar.
 In response to the backlash, Rajinikanth stated, "I did not speak on something that didn't happen.
 I've only spoken on what was reported.
 It was reported in Outlook also.
 Sorry, I will not apologise."
-A report on Thoothukudi police firing criticized Rajnikanth's comment on the incident that the whole anti-Sterlite protest was engineered by "anti-social" elements.
+A report on Thoothukudi police firing criticized Rajinikanth's comment on the incident that the whole anti-Sterlite protest was engineered by "anti-social" elements.